(click on link to jump to section)

 a self-educated Topeka machinist,

-who -- with his brother and a buddy -- had built the plane from scratch, imitating the popular Curtiss Pusher design.
+who -- with his brother and a buddy -- had built the airplane from scratch, imitating the popular Curtiss Pusher design.

 Longren repeated his flights several times over the next few days, quite soundly outperforming most of the first-time flyers of the day, without the customary beginner's crashes.
 He promptly began